Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

 where $K(p)$ is an unknown function of $p$ that can be estimated either parametrically or nonparametrically.

-In the special case where the error terms $(\epsilon,\eta,V)$ are assumed to be jointly normal with zero means and an unknown covariance matrix $\Sigma$, the generalized Roy model characterized by Equations \eqref{eq:Y0}, \eqref{eq:Y1}, \eqref{eq:IA}, and \eqref{eq:A} is fully parameterized, and the unknown parameters $(\beta_{1},\beta_{0},\gamma,\Sigma)$ can be estimated via maximum likelihood.
-This model specification has a long history in econometrics and is usually referred to as the ``normal switching regression model'' (\citealt{heckman1978dummy}; see \citealt{Winship1992} for a review).
-With the joint normality assumption, Equation \eqref{eq:mte_additive} reduces to
+In the special case where the error terms $(\epsilon,\eta,V)$ are assumed to be jointly normal with zero means with an unknown covariance matrix $\Sigma$, the generalized Roy model characterized by Equations \eqref{eq:Y0}, \eqref{eq:Y1}, \eqref{eq:IA}, and \eqref{eq:A} is fully parameterized.
+The unknown parameters $(\beta_{1},\beta_{0},\gamma,\Sigma)$ can then be estimated via maximum likelihood.
+This model specification has a long history in econometrics and is commonly referred to as the ``normal switching regression model'' (\citealt{heckman1978dummy}; see \citealt{Winship1992} for a review).
+Under the joint normality assumption, Equation \eqref{eq:mte_additive} reduces to